Charts are dashboard items that are used to visualize data on a dashboard, for example a process graph, a bar chart or a cross analysis table.

 Drill down enables you to quickly analyze the data within the dashboard.
 Drill downs are predefined paths of attributes within the application, which are logical to analyze in a specific order.

-Zoom in/Zoom out enables you to analyze cases and/or events on the lowest level by going to the Details dashboards.
+The Details button enables you to analyze cases and/or events on the lowest level by going to the Details dashboards.